opensupporter/osdi-docs/events.md

        "self": { "href" : uri },
        "attendance" : { "href" : uri }
        "location" : { "href" : uri }
+	   "organizer" : { "href" : uri }
+	   "creator" : { "href" : uri }
       }

 	}

+# Collection Response

+## Default embed policy
+When retrieving a collection of events, by default, the full event resource is returned but:

+* Included: creator, organizer, location
+* Excluded: Attendance collection

+All 1:1 relationships are contained in the response

+Excluded resources can be accessed directly by de-referencing the appropriate link in the _links collection

+## JSON Representation
+> TBD